srcagency/credentials/README.md

 algorithm of: `2^(msSinceY2k / 2*msPerYear)`.

-This is also a good reason to force users to change passwords once in a while
-- the new password will be hashed slightly stronger.
+This is also a good reason to force users to change passwords once in a while as the new password will be hashed slightly stronger.